Calling All Presenters….

 2).
 Teddi Pappas (below) points out that the verb ‘mastigoo’ is also used in the bible.
 So it is, but it is a verb, not a noun.
 John’s Gospel says that Jesus made a ‘flagellum’ to cleanse the temple with, and was subsequently ’emastigosen’ by Pilate.
 As the other evangelists make quite clear, Jesus was ’emastigosen’ with a ‘flagellum.’

 3).
 NASA launched the Landsat program in the early 1970s, and acquired thousands of images of the earth.
-It subsequently sponsored independent institutions, mostly universities, to work on projects using the data, and some of them used the VP-8 Analyser to do what Adobe Photoshop calls ‘posterisation,’ which is the grouping of similarly coloured areas into a single, simplified patches.
+It subsequently sponsored independent institutions, mostly universities, to work on projects using the data, and some of them used the VP-8 Analyser to do what Adobe Photoshop calls ‘posterisation,’ which is the grouping of similarly coloured areas into simplified patches.
 Thus areas of, e.g., ‘woodland,’ ‘fields,’ ‘wetland’ and ‘urban’ could be more easily distinguished and quantified.
 NASA never used the VP-8, and the institutions it sponsored did not use the Analyser’s ‘3D’ facility.

 4).
 I have often remarked that the energy required to make the marks of the Shroud as proposed by Paolo di Lazzaro is about the same as is needed to boil a kettle.